Border Crossing Card: History

 Since 1953, Mexico and the United States have agreed to make special accommodations for Mexican nationals who cross the Mexico–United States border into the immediate area to promote the economic stability of the region.
 On November 12, 1953, the two countries entered into an agreement concerning the border area, which included a provision allowing Mexican nationals who resided near the border to be issued border-crossing identification cards.
 These cards could be used for multiple applications for admission during the validity of the card.

 In 1982, the border zone that may be visited with a BCC without Form I-94, which is normally issued for visitors, was defined as the area within 25 mi from the border.
 In 1999, the portion of the zone in Arizona was expanded to 75 mi from the border.
 In 2004, the allowed period of stay in the border zone with a BCC without Form I-94 was expanded from 72 hours to 30 days.
 In 2013, the portion of the zone in New Mexico was expanded to 55 mi from the border or up to Interstate 10.

 Eligibility

 The BCC is issued only to Mexican nationals residing in Mexico and by the U.S. diplomatic missions in Mexico.
 Applicants must satisfy the same requirements as for a B visa, including demonstrating their ties to Mexico that would compel them to return after a temporary stay in the United States.
+The applicant must have a valid Mexican passport.